 - a current New Zealand residence visa or permit, or a current New Zealand returning resident’s visa or permit

-- a current permanent residence visa (including a resident return visa) issued by the Government of the Commonwealth
+- a current permanent residence visa (including a resident return visa) issued by the Government of the Commonwealth of Australia

 - a NZ Customs service ‘Deed of Undertaking’ (see Reference material 66).

 Immigrant’s vehicle declaration criteria